12 Reasons to Love TritoCryl 2K

 Fire Retardancy

 PVC naturally possesses exceptional flame retardancy due to its chlorine content.
 TPO, on the other hand, relies entirely on added fire retardants to achieve flame resistance.
 This makes PVC a potentially better choice for industrial sites with higher fire risks.
-Click here for a fire test video.

 Flexibility and Weldability